A Death in the Desert

 "A Death in the Desert" is a short story by Willa Cather.
 It was first published in The Scribner's in January 1903.

 Plot summary

 Everett is on a train from Holdrege, Nebraska to Cheyenne, Wyoming.
-He is a man that looks like his older prodigy brother Adriance—this similarity haunts him throughout the entire novel and robs him of his own personality.
+He is a man that looks like his older prodigy brother Adriance—this similarity haunts him throughout the entire story and robs him of his own personality.
 He will always be Adriance's brother.

 The story follows Everett Hilgarde as he visits Katherine Gaylord, a dying woman who was once in love with his famous brother Adriance who was a musician and composer.
 Through Everett’s encounter with Katherine, he is forced to confront the emotional and psychological weight of living in his brother’s shadow.
 The desert makes the characters feel more alone and thoughtful as they confront death and the memories that still haunt them.